rtshkmr/tp/docs/UserGuide.md

 ### Deleting client notes

 Just like adding you may delete the client note from any window, but here, we show issue the command when we are already viewing a particular client.
-For example, in the following situation, you want to delete Lauren's note that is labelled as index 1.
-Notice that Laurent is client #2.
+For example, in the following situation, you want to delete Alex's note that is labelled as index 2.
+Notice that Alex is client #1.

 ![client note delete before](images/client_note_delete_before.png)